jlapeyre/julia_project/README.md

    relative to the top level of `mymodule`.
 * `sys_image_file_base` -- the base name of the Julia system image.
 The system image file will be `sys_image_file_base + "-" + a_julia_version_string + ".ext"`,
     where `ext` is the dynamic lib extension for your platform.
-* `calljulia_lib` -- The julia-from-python interface library.
-One of two Python packages "pyjulia" and "julicall".
+* `calljulia` -- The julia-from-python interface library.
+One of two Python packages "pyjulia" and "juliacall".
 * `env_prefix` -- Prefix for environment variables to set project options
 * `depot` -- If `True`, then a private depot in the `mymodule` installation directory will be used.
 * `post_init_hook` -- A function that will be called immediately before `ensure_init` returns.